Projection-free Online Learning with Arbitrary Delays: Introduction

 \section{Introduction}

-Online convex optimization (OCO) has become a leading paradigm for online learning due to its capability to model various problems from diverse domains such as online routing, online matrix completion, and online advertisement \citep{Hazan2016}.
+Online convex optimization (OCO) has become a leading paradigm for online learning due to its capability to model various problems from diverse domains such as online routing and online collaborative filtering \citep{Hazan2016}.
 In general, it is formulated as a structured repeated game between a player and an adversary.
-In each round $t$, the player first chooses a decision $\x_t$ from a convex decision set $\K\subseteq\mathbb{R}^n$, where $n$ is the dimensionality.
+In each round $t$, the player first chooses a decision $\x_t$ from a convex constraint set $\K\subseteq\mathbb{R}^n$, where $n$ is the dimensionality.
 Then, the adversary selects a convex function $f_t(\x):\K\mapsto\mathbb{R}$, and the player suffers a loss $f_t(\x_t)$.
-The player aims to choose decisions such that the regret

-is sublinear in the number of total rounds $T$.
+The player aims to choose decisions such that the regret is sublinear in the number of total rounds $T$.
 Online gradient descent (OGD) is a standard method for OCO, which enjoys an $O(\sqrt{T})$ regret bound for convex losses \citep{Zinkevich2003} and an $O(\log T)$ regret bound for strongly convex losses \citep{Hazan_2007}.
-However, it needs to compute a projection onto the decision set to ensure the feasibility of each decision, which is computationally expensive for complicated decision sets \citep{Hazan2012}.
+Unfortunately, it needs to compute a projection onto the decision set to ensure the feasibility of each decision, which is computationally expensive for complex constraint sets \citep{Hazan2012}.